 An FSA allows you to set aside money from your paycheck, before taxes, to use on qualified health care and dependent care expenses.
-You may enroll in an FSA during Open Enrollment, or within 60 days of a consistent qualifying mid-year event (life event).
+You may enroll in an FSA during Open Enrollment, or within 60 days of a consistent Qualifying Life Event (QME).
 You choose the amount to set aside based on your anticipated eligible expenses.
 The money is deducted from your paycheck in equal amounts and placed in your FSA.
 Plan wisely on how much to set aside in your FSA because you must use all the money during the plan year, or lose it.